aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_observability/index.md

 ### Leveraging CloudWatch logs and Log insights to view and analyze slow queries

 Slow logs are great for troubleshooting but viewing/downloading individual logs could be time consuming.
 Also the logs could get rotated(if log_output= FILE) periodically.
-In addition to viewing and downloading DB instance logs from the console, you can *publish* logs to Amazon CloudWatch Logs .
+In addition to viewing and downloading DB instance logs from the console, you can *publish* logs to Amazon CloudWatch Logs.
 With CloudWatch Logs, you can perform real-time analysis of the log data, store and retain the data in highly durable storage, and manage the data with the CloudWatch Logs Agent.

 We have already *enabled* export Cloudwatch logs option when we created the cluster.
 This can be verified by going to the RDS console, under cluster *configuration→ Published logs* like below.
 Please proceed to next step only if you see slow query  in it.